aaposyvanen/emodim/README.md

 which will open a browser with a jupyter server running.
 ## Structure

 The 'datahandling' folder contains scripts and apps to manipulate the s24-data.
-Most of the scripts to extract or modify the .vrt, .xlsx, .csv or .tsv files and should only be used if new data needs to be acquired from the corpus (or other text files in 'data' folder).
+Most of the scripts are used to extract or modify the .vrt, .xlsx, .csv or .tsv files and should only be used if new data needs to be acquired from the corpus (or other text files in 'data' folder).
 The 'build' and 'dist' folders contain files for the sentence classifying app, which can be run by executing the 'trainingdata.exe' file.

-By running 'run.bat', the flask server for the word-based classifier demo is ran in localhost:5000.
+## Running the word-based classifier

+Executing the 'run.bat' script in /datahandling runs a python server in localhost:5000. **This server needs to be running during system operation**, because the chatServer component uses it for real-time word analysis. **Unlike all other services required for system operation, this server is not included in any Docker containers and always needs to be started separately!**

+The server also provides a simple browser UI for demo purposes at the same address.

 # NOTE!
 If running the scripts is needed, one should edit the paths to the files to be parsed that are hard-coded inside the .py files.